p1

 Officer Dustin Howell Joins the Ranks

 Officer Dustin Howell is the newest addition to the Idaho Falls Police Department.
 As an Idaho Falls native he welcomes the opportunity to serve his hometown.
+Officer Dustin Howell joins the Idaho Falls Police with an outstanding reputation as a tough but fair cop, a family-man, a constant professional and a patriot.
+Good reasons to why the IFPD snatched him away from the Chubbuck Police Department.

 Read more